 This is What Tradition Looks Like

-As I sip chile mocha lattes and warm apple cider, I dream of Barn Owls–the ghost birds of Cherokee tradition as told to me by my grandfather, and I hear my ancestors stirring with bone and bead rattle.
+Iam writing this I sip chile mocha lattes and warm apple cider, I dream of Barn Owls, the ghost birds of Cherokee tradition as told to me by my grandfather, and I hear my ancestors stirring with bone and bead rattle.

-I thought that a good way to celebrate today would be to share some choice quotes about death and all that it entails as a way to honor our own Beloved Dead.
+I thought that a good way to prepare for/celebrate the Days of the Dead would be to share some choice quotes about death and all that it entails, in order to better honor our own Beloved Dead…and to accompany those quotes with some pictures of public altars in my hometown of San Antonio, Texas.

 “Our dead are never dead to us, until we have forgotten them.”–George Eliot